Native American Art History Certificate

 Neebin Studios (current)

-Neebin Studios is my small creative business encompassing graphic design, writing, photography, and consulting.
+Since 2012, I have predominantly focused on creative work impacting Native communities through my small business Neebin Studios, including graphic design projects for cultural and arts organizations and individuals; arts writing on Indigenous artists and designers; photography encompassing portraits, fashion, artwork, and jewelry; and consulting work.
 Clients have included the Santa Fean, SWAIA Santa Fe Indian Market, the Center of Southwest Studies at Fort Lewis College, First American Art Magazine, Native Foodways Magazine (Tohono O’odham Community Action), Singing Wolf Documentaries, and the Santa Fe New Mexican, among others.

 Tewa Women United